dmytro-demchyna/schema-keeper/README.md

 $ schemakeeper -c config.php -d /tmp/schema-keeper verify
 ```

-The `verify` detects changes between the current database structure and saved dump.
+Having the saved dump of the current database structure, we are able to check whether changes have been made to the database structure after creating the dump.

 If there are no changes, `verify` will finished with exit-code 0, otherwise &mdash; with exit-code 1 and information about changed objects.

+An alternative way to check is to call the `saveDump` function again, specifying the same directory, and check for changes in the VCS.
+Since the objects from the database are stored in separate files, the VCS will show only the changed objects.
+The main disadvantage of this method is the need to overwrite files to see the changes.

 ### deploy